Updated September 2020

 - WordPress – Free (52%)

 WordPress is ideal for beginners and advanced users a like.
-It allows content creators the tools they need to build a website fast and easy.
+When understanding how to create a website, WordPress gives content creators the tools they need to build a website fast and easy.
 There are just so many reasons why you should use WordPress:

 Very easy to setup.
 WordPress is the leader in the CMS space by a huge margin.
 So much so that all web hosts now come with simple 1-click install of WordPress.
 You can install WordPress and in 5 minutes be creating content for your website in the time it takes to make coffee.